-The Division of DD has a statewide contract with a VF/EA FMS provider for payroll services including, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance; pay invoices associated with individual directed goods and services.
+The Division of DD has a statewide contract with a VF/EA FMS provider for payroll services including, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance.
 A single VF/EA FMS contractor is responsible for payroll functions.
-This contractor is also responsible for verifying the citizenship status and background screenings of new workers and making available expenditure reports to Individual.
+This contractor is also responsible for verifying the citizenship status and background screenings of new workers and making available expenditure reports to individual.
 Reimbursement for VF/EA FMS is an administrative service and not fee for service.
 The provider is not a governmental entity.

-VF/EA FMS is responsible for maintaining a separate account for each participant's budget, tracking and reporting disbursements and balances of participant funds, and processing and paying invoices for goods and services approved in the service plan.
+VF/EA FMS is responsible for maintaining a separate account for each participant's budget, tracking and reporting disbursements and balances of participant funds, and processing and paying invoices for services approved in the service plan.